 12. Enjoy A Day At The Railway Museum

 Open from 8:30am to 4:30 pm, the Railway Museum in Livingstone holds some of the finest examples of Zambia’s railway heritage.
 From historic steam locomotives and vintage coaches to the tiniest railway memorabilia, you can see it all there.
-It is the perfect place to take your kids and only costs $1.20 per person.
+It is the perfect place to take your kids.

 13. Check Out The Lower Zambezi National Park

-If you can’t afford to explore this fascinating park by boat (it is bisected by the Zambezi River), then do a self-drive safari for only US$30.
+If you can’t afford to explore this fascinating park by boat (it is bisected by the Zambezi River), then do a self-drive safari.
 Forget the tour guides and the fancy safari game drives, and go spot your own wildlife on and off the river.
 Just watch out for crocs.